AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 - Android Studio 3.0 or later.
 - Android SDK API Level 16 or higher.
 - A valid [Agora account](https://console.agora.io/).
-- A valid Agora project with an App ID and a temporary token.
+- An active Agora project with an App ID and a temporary token.
 For details, see [Get Started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
 - A computer with access to the internet.
 If your network has a firewall, follow the instructions in [Firewall Requirements](https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms).
 - A mobile device that runs Android 4.1 or later.

 ## Project setup

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity**.
+   > After creating the project, **Android Studio** automatically starts gradle sync.
+If the sync fails, the files mentioned in the following steps won't appear.

 2. Integrate the Video SDK into your project.